 WiFI can be unstable

 The only annoying issue with the Carbon is that the WiFi card included in my laptop experiences periodic disconnections on Linux.
 Others have reported the same.
 In the end, I resorted to using a USB wifi dongle to sidestep this problem.

 Performance is good enough for general use and programming, but not ideal for heavy lifting.
-See [X1C7 - satisfactory performance, not for heavy use] for details.
+See X1C7 - Moderate Performance for details.

 I did not explicitly measure battery life on this laptop with a 4k screen.
 It looks to be around 6 hours which is more than enough for my use cases.
 I used the default nixos-hardware configuration; and reddit has some tips.
 A fellow programmer reported 5 hours.